maflcko/b-c-gui-translations-review/reviews/ms.md

         <translation>Salin Aamat</translation>

 YES
-The Malay word for "address" in the Bitcoin context should be "Alamat," not "Aamat."
-The correct translation for "Copy Address" is "Salin Alamat."
+There is a spelling error in the Malay word "Aamat".
+The correct word for "address" in Malay is "Alamat".

+Correct translation:
+Salin Alamat
 ```

 ```
         <source>Warning: If you encrypt your wallet and lose your passphrase, you will &lt;b&gt;LOSE ALL OF YOUR BITCOINS&lt;/b&gt;!</source>
         <translation>Amaran: Jika anda enkripkan dompet anda dan hilangkan frasa laluan, anda akan &lt;b&gt;ANDA AKAN HILANGKAN SEMUA BITCOIN ANDA&lt;/b&gt;!</translation>

 YES
-The translation contains redundancy with "anda akan" (you will) being repeated twice, which is unnecessary and incorrect.
-The phrase should directly translate the warning without repeating the subject "anda".
-A better translation would be:
+The translation contains redundancy in the warning ("anda akan...
+ANDA AKAN HILANGKAN..."), and is a bit awkward.
+The phrase should be more concise and match the original meaning.
+Additionally, "enkripkan" is acceptable, though "menyulitkan" is more standard in Malay.

 Correct translation:
-Amaran: Jika anda enkripkan dompet anda dan hilangkan frasa laluan, anda akan &lt;b&gt;HILANGKAN SEMUA BITCOIN ANDA&lt;/b&gt;!
+Amaran: Jika anda menyulitkan dompet anda dan kehilangan frasa laluan, anda akan &lt;b&gt;KEHILANGAN SEMUA BITCOIN ANDA&lt;/b&gt;!
 ```

 ```